Keksuccino/docs_fancymenu/conditions.md

 # Requirement Values

 Some loading requirements need you to set some values to work properly.
-If that's the case, the loading requirement screen should tell you to set all values first.
+If that's the case, the loading requirement screen should tell you to set all values first, but if not, just check if the **Edit Requirement Value** button is clickable when adding the requirement.

 Always check the requirement's description if you're not sure what to set as value.